Nachtrose/NRSAP/README.md

-# Nachtrose's Sci-fi ( and modern ) Animated Pack / NRSAP for short
+# Nachtrose's Sci-Fi ( and modern ) Animated Pack / NRSAP for short

 ## About and credits